Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Introduction

-Our work focuses on the problem of seamless, high-performance serverless communication that is non-disruptive with existing serverless infrastructure.
-To that end, we introduce \fulln{}~(\shortn)\footnote{We plan to release the \shortn's source code by the time of publication.}, a serverless communication substrate that allows direct communication between two function instances in a manner that is secure, flexible and compatible with the autoscaling infrastructure used by cloud providers.
-XDT preserves the existing API and invocation semantics of serverless functions while avoiding the need for intermediate storage for arbitrarily-sized data transfers.
+We exploit the disparity between the data and instances' lifetimes and introduce \fulln{}\footnote{We plan to release the \shortn's source code by the time of publication.}, a serverless communication substrate that allows direct communication between two function instances in a manner that is flexible and compatible with the autoscaling infrastructure used by cloud providers. \shortn{} preserves the existing API and invocation semantics of serverless functions while avoiding the need for intermediate storage for arbitrarily-sized data transfers.
 At the heart of \shortn{} is an explicit separation of the control plane used for function invocation, which is tightly integrated with the autoscaling infrastructure, from the data transfer itself.
-In simplest terms, with \shortn{}, the producer function buffers the data that needs to be transferred in its memory and sends a secure reference to the data inlined with the invocation to the consumer function.
+In simplest terms, with \shortn{}, the producer function buffers the data that needs to be transferred in its memory and sends a reference to the data inlined with the invocation to the consumer function.
 The consumer then directly {\em pulls} the data from the producer's memory.
 More concretely, \shortn{} defines a short-lived namespace of objects with the same lifetime as the function instance.
-This namespace can be accessed by subsequent function instances through secure references that do not expose the underlying infrastructure to the user code. \shortn{} exploits the insight that the lifetime of individual function instances, as controlled by the keep-alive policies implemented to keep function instances active to reduce the chance of cold starts, exceeds the lifetime of intermediate state required across function invocations.
+Subsequent function instances can access this namespace through references that do not expose the underlying infrastructure to the user code.

 \shortn{} naturally supports a variety of inter-function communication patterns, including producer-consumer, scatter (map), gather (reduce), and broadcast.
-Unlike inline transfers, \shortn{} is not limited to small transfer sizes; compared to through-storage transfers, \shortn{} avoids high-latency data copies to and from a storage layer and the associated monetary cost of storage usage.
-Critically, \shortn{} is fully compatible with the deployed autoscaling infrastructure and requires only minimal modifications at the endpoints of the existing function invocation control plane.
+Compared to through-storage transfers, \shortn{} avoids high-latency data copies to and from a storage layer and the associated monetary cost of storage usage.
+Critically, \shortn{} is fully compatible with the autoscaling infrastructure and requires minimal modifications at the endpoints of the existing control plane.